jamii/imp/examples/Job.md

 I use [BenchmarkTools.jl](https://github.com/JuliaCI/BenchmarkTools.jl) to decide the number of trials, with a minimum of 3 and with a single warmup beforehand.
 I measure wall time for Imp and execution time for Postgres (as reported by `EXPLAIN ANALYZE`), and report the median.

+The tests were run on a 2016 laptop with Xeon E3-1505M cpu and 2x16GB DDR4 RAM.

 Full results are [here](https://docs.google.com/spreadsheets/d/1X3kBUYrTZSBfUPzJ2DLtdjp97rcPBE-AKner5KUzScc/edit#gid=1683406048)